Location: Newton, Massachusetts

 Our major production is the Joe Val Bluegrass Festival, held every February in Framingham, MA.
 The festival started in 1985 as a benefit for Joe Val to help with his medical expenses.
 It features a star-studded main stage, a showcase stage that shows off the talents of over 20 up-and-coming acts, a kids academy, 24-7 jamming, vendors, and a very unique workshop program.
 In 2016, this event was named the Bluegrass Event of the Year by the IBMA.

-Goals for the organization:
+Goals for the Boston Bluegrass Union:

 To support traditional bluegrass music across New England through concerts, festivals, jams, and educational activities.